 Father Simon has been the priest of St. Emeric’s, the most important parish church of the Burgraviate of Kronstadt, since AD 1174.
 In his more than 4 decades of service to the good burgers of the city he has become a much beloved, and respected, fixture of the settlement.
-The bounds of his service have included, but are not exclusive to, the basic education he has provided to hundreds of the children of Kronstadt over the years, his appointment to the City Council in 1188, and his establishment of the Orphanage of St. Emeric’s in 1205.
-However, until he threw in his lot with Archdeacon Simon von Nijmegen in recent years, he was characterised by a certain diffidence in council, and a readiness to ease into the retirement that is his due.
+The bounds of his service have included, but are not exclusive to, the basic education he has provided to hundreds of the children of Kronstadt over the years, his appointment to the city council in 1188, and his establishment of the Orphanage of St. Emeric’s in 1205.
+However, until he threw in his lot with Archdeacon Simon von Nijmegen in 1210, he was characterised by a certain diffidence in council, and a readiness to ease into the retirement that is his due.
 As events stand now, the sermons at St. Emeric’s have grown decidedly more passionate, full of the urgent need for repentance and the acceptance of the laws of God into the daily lives of the parishioners.
-Indeed, in recent years Samuel’s rhetoric from the pulpit has grown to closely mirror that of his clerical superior and friend, the archdeacon.
+Indeed, since the loss of Archdeacon Simon in 1214, Samuel’s rhetoric from the pulpit has grown to closely mirror that of his late clerical superior and friend.

-Their friendship was not easily built, especially considering the early turbulence between the aristocratic archdeacon and the rustic contumacy of the parish priest.
-In the years after his arrival, Simon was known to practically bully the quiet and recalcitrant Samuel, who obviously resented the archdeacon’s heavy-handed interference into the parish of St. Emeric’s.
+Their bond was not easily built, especially considering the early turbulence between the aristocratic archdeacon and the rustic contumacy of the parish priest.
+In the years after his arrival, Simon was known to practically bully the quiet and recalcitrant Samuel, who obviously resented the archdeacon’s heavy-handed interference in St. Emeric’s parish.
 This carried over into council politics as well as clerical, and the coolness between the two of them seemed fated to escalate into enmity.
-However, Simon’s willingness to finance the costly creation of the orphanage out of his own pocket appeared to bring on a change of heart in Samuel, and his skilful reorganisation of the standards of education for the local parish priests (many of whom were previously, vexingly, illiterate) seems to have thoroughly won the priest over.
+However, Simon’s willingness to finance the costly creation of the orphanage out of his own pocket appeared to bring on a change of heart in Samuel, and his skilful reorganisation of the standards of education for the local parish priests (many of whom were previously, vexingly, illiterate) seemed to have thoroughly won over the priest.

-Now the two men work hand in glove in matters of both city administration and the direction of the city’s moral compass.
-They both seem to be in favour of the transition of the Burgraviate into the new political entity of the Burzenland, and they approve of the presence of the Teutonic Order in the city.
-However, in comparison to the easy friendship of Simon and Brandt there is still a certain polite distance between the priest and the archdeacon.
-The reasons for this are not public, nor are they clear, but some speculate that the aristocratic archdeacon has trouble seeing commoners as his equals.
+Afterwards, the two men worked hand in glove on matters of both city administration and the direction of the city’s moral compass.
+They both seemed to be in favour of the transition of the Burgraviate into the new political entity of the Burzenland, and they approved of the presence of the Teutonic Order in the city.
+However, in comparison to the easy friendship of Simon and Brandt there was still a certain polite distance between the priest and the archdeacon.
+The reasons for this were not clear, and certainly never made public, but some speculated that the aristocratic archdeacon had trouble seeing commoners as his equals.

-Thus far, the extent of Father Samuel’s involvement with the vampire hunting conspiracy led by Simon and Brandt von Bremen is unclear to the Ashen Band.
-However, given that the priest was responsible for the education given to Valentinus and the other senior orphans, and that his sermons tend to warn of “powers of darkness threatening the Siebenburgen”, it could be speculated that he is a member of the archdeacon’s inner circle…
+While the extent of Father Samuel’s involvement with the vampire hunting conspiracy led by Simon von Nijmegen and Brandt von Bremen is unclear to the Ashen Band, given that the priest was responsible for the education given to Valentinus and the other senior orphans, and that his sermons often warn of “powers of darkness threatening the Siebenburgen”, the Sword-bearer’s people consider him to have been an integral part of the conspiracy.